AnhCaooo/energy-compliance/README.md

-# electric-compliance
+# energy-compliance
-Contains privacy policy, technologies used in electric app
+Contains privacy policy, technologies used in Sthor (energy app)